interledger/rfcs/0036-spsp-pull-payments/0036-spsp-pull-payments.md

 ### Motivation

-The Simple Payment Setup Protocol (SPSP) only descirbes how the details required for a STREAM connection are exchanged and how a simple push payment is made.
+The Simple Payment Setup Protocol (SPSP) only describes how the details required for a STREAM connection are exchanged and how a simple push payment is made.
 However, it lacks a detailed explaination of how a pull payment is conducted using this connection.

 ### Scope